michaelbanfield/devise-pwned_password/README.md

 This password has previously appeared in a data breach and should never be used.
 Please choose something harder to guess.
 ```

+By default passwords are rejected if they appear at all in the data set.
 Optionally, you can add the following snippet to `config/initializers/devise.rb`
 if you want the error message to be displayed only when the password is present
 a certain number of times in the data set: